DanteLore/dantelore/content/posts/time-at-the-bar-chart.md

 <!-- /wp:syntaxhighlighter/code -->
 Here comes the tricky part though.&nbsp; KSQL does have a function called 'TOPK' which will return the top k values for a given column.&nbsp; However, this will only return the counts, not the associated rows.&nbsp; Since it doesn't help us much to show only counts, I'm just going to do the sort on the client side!

-You can find the code for&nbsp;[the chart here](https://github.com/DanteLore/events_to_models/blob/master/src/main/webapp/top-beers.html).
+You can find the code for&nbsp;<a href="https://github.com/DanteLore/events_to_models/blob/master/src/main/webapp/top-beers.html">the chart here</a>.

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/11/Screenshot-2018-11-27-08.15.08-1024x694.png"/>